Cream (band): Formation (1966)

 Baker and Bruce tried to put aside their differences for the good of Baker's new trio, which he envisioned as collaborative, with each of the members contributing to music and lyrics.
-The band was named "Cream", as Clapton, Bruce, and Baker were already considered the "cream of the crop" amongst blues and jazz musicians in the exploding British music scene.
-Initially, the group were referred to and billed as "The Cream", but starting officially with its first record releases, the trio came to be known as "Cream".
-Despite this, the band was referred to as "The Cream" on several occasions by promoters and disc jockeys, and even on occasion by the band members themselves.
+The band was named "Cream", as Clapton, Bruce, and Baker were already considered the "cream of the crop" among blues and jazz musicians in the exploding British music scene.
 Before deciding upon "Cream", the band considered calling themselves "Sweet 'n' Sour Rock 'n' Roll".
-Of the trio, Clapton had the biggest reputation in England; however, he was unknown in the US, having left the Yardbirds before "For Your Love" hit the American Top Ten.
+Of the trio, Clapton had the biggest reputation in England; however, he was unknown in the United States, having left the Yardbirds before "For Your Love" hit the American Top Ten.

 The band made its unofficial debut at the Twisted Wheel on 29 July 1966.
 Its official debut came two nights later at the Sixth Annual Windsor Jazz & Blues Festival.
 Being new and with few original songs to its credit, they performed blues reworkings that thrilled the large crowd and earned it a warm reception.
 In October the band also got a chance to jam with Jimi Hendrix, who had recently arrived in London.
-Hendrix was a fan of Clapton's music, and wanted a chance to play with him onstage.
+Hendrix was a fan of Clapton's music and wanted a chance to play with him onstage.

 It was during the early organisation that they decided Bruce would serve as the group's lead vocalist.
-While Clapton was shy about singing, he occasionally harmonised with Bruce and, in time, took lead vocals on several Cream tracks including "Four Until Late", "Strange Brew", "World of Pain", "Outside Woman Blues", "Crossroads", and "Badge".
+While Clapton was shy about singing, he occasionally harmonised with Bruce, and in time, took lead vocals on several Cream tracks including "Four Until Late", "Strange Brew", "World of Pain", "Outside Woman Blues", "Crossroads", and "Badge".

 Fresh Cream (1966)

 The band's debut album, Fresh Cream, was recorded and released in 1966.
 The album reached number 6 in the UK charts and number 39 in the US.
 It was evenly split between self-penned originals and blues covers, including "Four Until Late", "Rollin' and Tumblin'", "Spoonful", "I'm So Glad" and "Cat's Squirrel".
 The rest of the songs were written by either Jack Bruce or Ginger Baker. ("I Feel Free", a UK hit single, was included on only the American edition of the LP.)
 The track "Toad" contained one of the earliest examples of a drum solo in rock music as Ginger Baker expanded upon his early composition "Camels and Elephants", written in 1965 with the Graham Bond Organisation.

-Early Cream bootlegs display a much tighter band showcasing more songs.
-All of the songs are reasonably short, including five-minute versions of "N.S.U.", "Sweet Wine" and "Toad".
-But a mere two months later, the setlist shortened, with the songs then much longer.